Startup Definitions

 Subscription ModelPayment model requiring a regular monthly or yearly charge to use a product.

-Sweat EquityThe value added to a business or project through human effort, hard work, and expertise, often in lieu of or in addition to financial compensation.
+Sweat EquityThe value added to a business through human effort, hard work, and expertise, often in lieu of cash.

 SWOT AnalysisAnalysis of Strengths, Weaknesses, Opportunities, and Threats within an organization.